changbowen/check_snmp/README.md

 ```
 {
   "config": {
-    "global-list-bullet": "xxxx",                # bullet string before each item in a category
+    "global-list-bullet": "xxxx",                # bullet string prepended for each item in a category
                                                  # E.g. each disk item returned.
 Default is "  - "
     "global-oid-separator": "xxxx",              # string to separate each sub item in an oid entry.
                                                  # E.g. each piece of info of a disk.
 Default is ", "